mikependon/RepoDB/README.md

 ## RepoDb - a hybrid ORM library for .NET.

-RepoDb provides the feature of micro-ORMs and full-ORMs.
-It helps the developer to simplify the “switchover” of when to use the “simple” and “advance” operations during the development.
+RepoDb is a hybrid micro-ORM that provide certain features of both lightweight-ORMs and full-ORMs.
+It helps the developer to simplify the “switchover” of when to use the “lightweight” and “advance” operations during the development.

-**It is high-performance**
+#### It is high-performance

 It refers to “how fast” this ORM converts the raw data into a class object, and transport the class object as an actual data in the database.

 RepoDb has its own compiler.
 It caches the “already-generated” compiled-ILs and compiled-Expressions and reusing them for the upcoming transformations.
 Furthermore, RepoDb also caches the “already-executed” operation-context and reusing it for future calls.

-**It is efficient**
+#### It is efficient

 It refers to “how well-managed” this ORM uses the computer memory when manipulating the objects all throughout the cycle of the operations.